buruzaemon/natto/README.md

     gem install natto

-This will automatically install the [ffi](http://rubygems.org/gems/ffi) rubygem, which natto uses to bind to the <tt>mecab</tt> library.
+This will automatically install the [ffi](http://rubygems.org/gems/ffi) rubygem, which natto uses to bind to the `mecab` library.

 ## Installation on Windows
-However, if you are using a CRuby on Windows, then you will first need to install the [RubyInstaller Development Kit (DevKit)](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit), a MSYS/MinGW based toolkit than enables your Windows Ruby installation to build many of the native C/C++ extensions available, including <tt>ffi</tt>.
+However, if you are using a CRuby on Windows, then you will first need to install the [RubyInstaller Development Kit (DevKit)](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit), a MSYS/MinGW based toolkit than enables your Windows Ruby installation to build many of the native C/C++ extensions available, including `ffi`.

 1. Download the latest release for RubyInstaller for Windows platforms and the corresponding DevKit from the [RubyInstaller for Windows downloads page](http://rubyinstaller.org/downloads/).
-2. After installing RubyInstaller for Windows, double-click on the DevKit-tdm installer <tt>.exe</tt>, and expand the contents to an appropriate location, for example <tt>C:\devkit</tt>.
+2. After installing RubyInstaller for Windows, double-click on the DevKit-tdm installer `.exe`, and expand the contents to an appropriate location, for example `C:\devkit`.
-3. Open a command window under <tt>C:\devkit</tt>, and execute: <tt>ruby dk.rb init</tt>.
-This will locate all known ruby installations, and add them to <tt>C:\devkit\config.yml</tt>.
+3. Open a command window under `C:\devkit`, and execute: `ruby dk.rb init`.
+This will locate all known ruby installations, and add them to `C:\devkit\config.yml`.
-4. Next, execute: <tt>ruby dk.rb install</tt>, which will add the DevKit to all of the installed rubies listed in your <tt>C:\devkit\config.yml</tt>.
-Now you should be able to install and build the <tt>ffi</tt> rubygem correctly on your Windows-installed ruby.
+4. Next, execute: `ruby dk.rb install`, which will add the DevKit to all of the installed rubies listed in your `C:\devkit\config.yml`.
+Now you should be able to install and build the `ffi` rubygem correctly on your Windows-installed ruby.
-5. Install <tt>natto</tt> with:
+5. Install `natto` with:

     gem install natto

 ## Configuration
--  natto will try to locate the <tt>mecab</tt> library based upon its runtime environment.
+-  natto will try to locate the `mecab` library based upon its runtime environment.
--  In case of <tt>LoadError</tt>, please set the <tt>MECAB_PATH</tt> environment variable to the exact name/path to your <tt>mecab</tt> library.
+-  In case of `LoadError`, please set the `MECAB_PATH` environment variable to the exact name/path to your `mecab` library.

 e.g., for bash on UNIX/Linux